core-interaction/core-interaction.github.io/topic/html/index.md

 HTML doesn’t care about capitalization, extra white space, or line breaks.
-The browser will just read everything from left to right, as if it is one long, running sentence. `<!DOCTYPE HTML>` and `<!doctype html>` are interpreted the same.
+The browser will just read everything from left to right, as if it is one long, running sentence.
+So the shouty `<!DOCTYPE HTML>` and quieter `<!doctype html>` are interpreted the same.

 The browser parses both of these in the exact same way: